andrewsleigh/fab-slider/docs/_posts/2019-05-11-coding-state-machine.md

 ## Scaffolding in code
 The code to handle this in Arduino is very simple.
-First, set up an `enum` (or an array or some other collection) to hold all your possible states:
+First, set up an `enum` to hold all your possible states:

 ```
 enum possibleStates {